Druzno: Historical uses of the lake

 The lake is valuable currently mainly as a nature preserve.
 Some 20,000 migratory waterfowl use it, chiefly Anser, Anas, Grus and Chlidonias.

 In ancient times the lake was deeper and of wider extent.
 In the troubled Viking Age and the conflicts and acts of piracy between the various tribes of the Balts and voyagers from Scandinavia and elsewhere, the lake would have been an ideal masked route for shallow-draft vessels, such as the Viking ships.
-When the lake became useless for that purpose Elblag was still a port with access to the Zalew Wislany and through there to the Gulf of Danzig.
+When the lake became useless for that purpose Elbląg was still a port with access to the Vistula Lagoon and through there to the Gdańsk Bay.
 It rose to prominence as that.
-The remains of Truso may be one of the archaeological sites in the area, or it may be under Elblag, or may have been obliterated by construction.
+The remains of Truso may be one of the archaeological sites in the area, or it may be under Elbląg, or may have been obliterated by construction.

 In an attempt to make the inland region more accessible, the Prussian government opened the Elbląg Canal through the lake in 1860.
 The northern terminus of the canal route to the south is Elbląg.
 It runs through a dredged channel in the lake and becomes an overland canal to the south; that is, the canal is composed of sections connected by tracks for lifting and lowering vessels.
 It joins a number of lakes to the south, but they are not drained by the canal.
 During its life the canal was used mainly to haul timber to the coast.
 After destruction in World War II the canal was restored in 1948 but finds little commercial use now.
 Instead the entire route has been converted into a recreational area featuring nature preserves such as Lake Druzno.